nourabosen/Nour/content/posts/2024-05-02---the-price-of-personal-choice-an-ethical-dilemma/index.md

 ---
 ![A quiet hospital hallway, lit by soft morning light](/media/_29edf815-2b60-4942-9a14-78de0dcf89f7_1707153128765_0.jpg)

-We all make choices—some small, some life-altering.
+We all make choices, some small, some life-altering.
 That extra slice of cake.
 The late-night cigarette.
 The soda instead of water.
 The skip in exercise.
 The silence when we should have spoken up.

 Most of us live with the quiet consequences.
 But what happens when those choices lead to something irreversible?
 When a liver fails.
 When a heart gives out.
 When a lung can no longer breathe?

 And then… there’s an organ waiting.
 One that could save a life.

-But should *that* life be yours—if you helped break it?
+But should *that* life be yours, if you helped break it?

 This is the haunting question at the center of Glenda Cooper’s 1997 essay, *“Should those who abuse their bodies pay the price?”* It’s not just about medicine.
 It’s about justice.
 About fairness.
-About what we owe each other—and what we owe ourselves.
+About what we owe each other, and what we owe ourselves.

 ---